 Taking The Next Step To Better Hearing

 So you're ready for further testing with your Audiologist or Audiometrist.
 The process is straight forward and will take approximately one hour.
-During your hearing assessment, we’ll ask about your medical history and then perform some simple tests:
+During your hearing test with the audiologist, we’ll ask about your medical history and then perform some simple tests:

 - Otoscopy – our Audiologist or Audiometrist looks into your ears with an instrument that you’ve seen at your doctors to examine your ear canal and eardrum.
 We will look for wax or any other obstructions that might affect your hearing test